R-miss-tastic/website/themes/hugo-theme-bootstrap4-blog/README.md

 See the source code and structure of [picturingjordan.com](https://github.com/alanorth/picturingjordan.com) to get more ideas.

 ## Building (For Developers)
 This theme uses the [Bootstrap](https://getbootstrap.com/) framework.
 A static version of this is already included, but if you want to bump the version, tweak the style, etc, you'll need to rebuild the assets.
-Make sure you have NodeJS >= v10 installed, and then run the following from inside the theme's directory:
+Make sure you have Node.js >= v14 installed, and then run the following from inside the theme's directory:

 ```console
 $ npm install